williamwen1986/Luakit/README.md

 I will say Luakit is the most effective tool to develop apps on more than one platform.
 Here are some reasons

-* Cross platform, truely write once use everywhere, this feature is very attractive, if you have experienced multi-platform development , cross platform will be very impressive for you.
+* Cross platform, truely write once use everywhere, this feature is very attractive, if you have experienced multi-platform development , cross platform architecture will be very impressive for you.
 It can promote efficiency largely.

 * Dynamic and flexible, write business logic code in lua , you can release your code anytime, truely agile development.